larsmagne/ewp/README.md

 ## ewp-edit-mode:

+* C-c C-a: Treat the contents of the kill ring as an URL and insert it as &lt;a href="..."&gt;&lt;/a&gt;
+* C-c C-b: Yank the contents of a kill ring into &lt;blockquote&gt;.
 * C-c C-c: Post your edits to the blog.
 This will update your Wordpress.
-* C-c C-a: Treat the contents of the kill ring as an URL and insert it as &lt;a href="..."&gt;&lt;/a&gt;
+* C-c C-d: Download the image in the kill ring and insert it.
-* C-c C-b: Yank the contents of a kill ring into &lt;blockquote&gt;.
 * C-c C-i: Insert an image into the buffer.
-* C-c C-t: Prompt for an HTML tag and insert a &lt;tag&gt;&lt;/tag&gt; pair.
-* C-c C-r: Prompt for an HTML tag and insert the pair around the region.
-* C-c C-q: Remove image thumbnails.
+* C-c C-l: Remove one layer of HTML tagging.
-* C-c C-d: Download the image in the kill ring and insert it.
 * C-c C-m: Yank the current text/html markup from the X selection.
 * C-c C-n: Extract the <a>...</a> bit from the region.
+* C-c C-o: Quote HTML entities in region.
 * C-c C-p: Yank the current text/jpeg X selection.
-* C-c C-l: Remove one layer of HTML tagging.
+* C-c C-q: Remove image thumbnails.
+* C-c C-r: Prompt for an HTML tag and insert the pair around the region.
 * C-c C-s: Import a screenshot.
-* C-c C-o: Quote HTML entities in region.
+* C-c C-t: Prompt for an HTML tag and insert a &lt;tag&gt;&lt;/tag&gt; pair.
+* C-c C-u: Unfill a paragraph.
+* C-c C-z: Schedule later posting.
 * TAB:     In the Categories header, provide category completion.

 ## ewp-list-media-mode: